richardartoul/folder-monitor/README.md

 The companion script [file_overload_test.sh](test/test_files/file_overload.sh) checks to see if all the files were properly renamed, prints a test success/failure result, and then removes the test files from the folder.

 The two bash scripts above work for Linux and OSX.
 For windows, I wrote a simple PowerShell script that does the same thing that file_overload.sh does, but I did not write an equivalent to file_overload_test in PowerShell.
-After the files have been copied into the folder in Windows using the PowerShell script, the renaming has to be manually verified.
+After the files have been copied into the folder in Windows using the PowerShell script, the renaming has to be verified manually by introspection.

 ### Running Tests